eriknyquist/app_timer/README.rst

 ===================================

 Determines the datatype used to represent a count value for the underlying hardware counter.
-This should be set to an unsigned fixed-width integer type that is large enough to hold the number of bits the counter has.
+This should be set to a type that is large enough to hold the largest hardware counter value.
 For example, if using a 24-bit counter, uint32_t would be sufficient, but not uint16_t.

 Define one of the following options;